alanruttenberg/lsw2/virtual-machine/Readme.md

 Once the box is running you get into it with "vagrant ssh"

-Inside you run emacs, the within emacs M-x slime which starts up the environment.
+Inside you run emacs, and within emacs M-x slime, which starts up the environment.

 You will have access to hermit, pellet, elk,  fact++, z3, vampire, and prover9